Stamping is growing in popularity all the time.

 Cheaper all-foam stamps can now be bought in many economical but high quality designs, and lend themselves well to large, bold images.
 Stamps for children are often produced in this format.

 Clear acrylic stamps are something of the norm now and can be found covering every conceivable subject.
 Sold unmounted on clear plastic sheets, usually with an impression of the stamped result on it, they are very economical to make.
-Their lightness and cost-effectiveness also makes them popular choices for craft magazine cover-mounted gifts.

 With more to come…